QilongZhang/srswiki/v1_EN_Project.md

 # Project

 The SRS team works with the open source community to deliver SRS, the world's most powerful streaming platform.
-We are proud to be involved in developing, releasing and nurturing open source projects, helping to build and sustain communities (of analysts as well as coders) around them.
+We are proud to be involved in developing, releasing and nurturing open source projects.

-Let's build the future of analytics together.
+Let's build the future of media streaming together.

 Winlin 2015.3